Information About Dagmar - Birmingham teacher - (17 reviews)

 Over the years I have done a lot of individual and group tutoring, for example supporting students whose confidence had been completely trashed as well as teaching German to a professional couple who love to visit the German speaking countries and who wanted to achieve a recognized qualification.

-I have also given lessons in conversational German to an author of a German textbook for business.
+I have given lessons in conversational German to an author of a German textbook for business.

-For the first time I have just successfully taught a pupil exclusively online via Skype (due to the distance involved).
+I have successfully taught pupils exclusively online via **Contact Detail Removed** (due to the distance involved).

 I am a freelance teacher for a reputable language school in London and have recently provided intensive tuition to an employee from the Foreign Office who has now been dispatched to Berlin.